TheFacc/TGFF/README.md

   - option to force forward if it contains some specific word/string
   - option to ignore all messages, and only forward those forced
 - **Print source**: option to include a link in the forwarded message redirecting to the source message
-- **Mark as read**: option to mark as read a message when it's processed (forwarded or ignored), so if the bot stops for some reason, you can see what messages it lost (note that if you start it again, for now it will process a new message when it arrives, marking as read all previous messages as well without forwarding them!)
+- **Mark as read**: option to mark as read a message when it's processed (forwarded or ignored), so if the bot stops for some reason, you can see what messages it lost (note that if you start it again, for now it will process a new message when it arrives, marking as read all previous messages as well without forwarding them!
+Forwarding history is a todo feature...)
+- **Log to chat**: the bot logs its behaviour in the console, but it's also possible to forward the same log to a Telegram chat, so you can see it on the go.

 To do:
 - Ability to retrieve message history since last run (currently it forwards only messages received while it's running)